telerik/winforms-docs/dock/design-time/layout-builder.md

 # Advanced Layout Designer

 This designer allows you to build your layout ad design-time.
-You can arrange the windows the same way as at-runtime.
+You can arrange the windows the same way as at run time.

 >caption Figure 1: Advanced Layout Designer.

 ![raddock-advanced-layout-designer001](images/raddock-advanced-layout-designer001.png)